-Star Wars: Galaxy’s Edge is now open at Hollywood Studios in Walt Disney World and at Disneyland!
+Star Wars: Galaxy’s Edge is once again fully open at Hollywood Studios in Walt Disney World and at Disneyland!
 This guide details what we know, with tips for visiting, avoiding crowds, and info about Star Wars Land in both California and Hollywood Studios.
-(Updated December 8, 2019.)
+(Updated June 23, 2021.)